kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 	</init-param>
 </servlet>

-<!—Allows you to see immediately in servet container if servlet is OK or KO -->
+<!—-Allows you to see immediately in servet container if servlet is OK or KO -->
 < load-on-startup>1</load-on-startup >

 <servlet-mapping>